Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Results and discussion

-In Fig.\,\ref{fig:qtfil}b) and c) we show the corresponding phase diagram at half filling.~The FL-DW transition can be observed in Fig.\,\ref{fig:qtfil}b) for $U_s=3$, while the transition from the Mott insulator state (MI) to the DW state is shown in Fig.\,\ref{fig:qtfil}c) for $U_s=16$.~At half filling, when the occupation imbalance asymptotically approaches its maximum value, i.e.\,$\langle\hat{\Theta}\rangle\approx\pm1$, the DW phase consists of one approximately empty sublattice and the other approximately doubly occupied, forming local singlets with no spin degeneracy and, hence, zero entropy.~Thus, at low temperatures and half filling, the transition from FL to DW with increasing temperature is disfavored, since the FL entropy is proportional to $T$, lowering the free energy relative to the one deep in the DW phase where the entropy is approximately zero.~For strong short-range interaction, deep in the paramagnetic MI phase, each site is singly occupied with a spin degeneracy of two, resulting in an entropy of $\ln2$ per site.~Thus, similarly to previous case, the transition from MI to DW with increasing temperature is suppressed, as the finite entropy of the MI phase leads to a lower free energy than the deep DW phase where the entropy is zero.~As a result, there is no entropic advantage to forming DW order upon heating, so $U_l^c(T)$ has a positive slope and no reentrant behavior occurs at half filling.~We point out that with increasing temperature the FL and MI phases are expected to undergo a crossover into a bad metal and a bad insulator state, respectively \cite{park2008cluster}.~However, the occupation imbalance $\langle\hat{\Theta}\rangle$ still serves as an order parameter for the transition into the DW state.
+Figures \ref{fig:qtfil}(b) and \ref{fig:qtfil}(c) display the corresponding phase diagram at half filling.~For $U_s=3$, a FL-DW transition is observed [Fig.\,\ref{fig:qtfil}(b)], while for $U_s=16$ the transition occurs between MI and DW states [Fig.\,\ref{fig:qtfil}(c)].~At half filling and large occupation imbalance, $\langle\hat{\Theta}\rangle\approx\pm1$, the DW phase consists of one nearly empty and one approximately doubly occupied sublattice, forming local singlets with no spin degeneracy and hence zero entropy.~In contrast, in the FL the entropy is proportional to $T$, and in the MI phase each site is singly occupied, resulting in an entropy of $\ln2$ per site.~Thus for both FL and MI the free energy is lowered relative to the one deep in the DW phase.~As a result, there is no entropic advantage to forming DW order upon heating, so $U_l^c(T)$ has a positive slope and no reentrant behavior occurs at half filling.~We point out that with increasing temperature the FL and MI phases are expected to undergo a crossover into a bad metal and a bad insulator state, respectively \cite{park2008cluster}.~However, the occupation imbalance $\langle\hat{\Theta}\rangle$ still serves as an order parameter for the transition into the DW state.